Arvem64/TSM/README.md

 Overview :
 The Training Sessions Manager App (Prototype) is designed to manage training sessions.
 Built with .NET 8.0, C#, and XAML, the application integrates Entity Framework 6 (EF 6) for data access.
 It implements key design patterns such as MVVM (Model-View-ViewModel) and Unit of Work, ensuring a clean architecture that promotes scalability and maintainability.
 The application provides a dynamic and responsive user experience by leveraging two-way data binding to synchronize the ViewModel and View.

 NB : The business logic is to be customized based on one's project's fixed objectives.
-The goal here is to shed light on the working principle of Entity Framework and test it.
+The goal here is to shed light on the working principle of Entity Framework and testing it.

 Key Features & Architecture: